VifleY/joker-demo/README.md

 ```

 Now you can visit http://localhost:8081 and see your application's Admin Web UI.
+CRUD API could be accessed on instances with `app.custom.router` role enabled.

 **Note**, that application stateboard is always started by default.
 See [`.cartridge.yml`](./.cartridge.yml) file to change this behavior.

+To configure database scheme - refer to [`Cartridge documentation`](https://www.tarantool.io/en/doc/latest/book/cartridge/cartridge_admin/#updating-the-configuration) and [`DDL docs`](https://github.com/tarantool/ddl).
+For the purposes of the demo you can just proceed to `Code` tab in Web UI and uncomment example schema.
 ## Application

 Application entry point is [`init.lua`](./init.lua) file.